Willyb15/Data-Science-Python/week4/day8-class_cont/classes_cont_lecture.md

 The above example is a great example of **polymorphism**, an idea we quickly discussed last class.
 Let's take a moment to get a better handle on this idea. **Polymorphism** is defined as the provision of the same interface for entities of different types.

 We see that idea in direct action in the above example.
 Though we were passing different types of entities to the `len()` function, because it implements the `__len__()` method on whatever object was passed to it, and any object can implement that method, we see this notion of the same interface.
 And, even further, we see the benefits of setting up a paradigm with this design principle implemented.
-To make something work with `len()`, all you have to do is make sure it defines the `__len()__` method.
+To make something work with `len()`, all you have to do is make sure it implements the `__len__()` method.
 And, tada!
 The general structure of the interface, polymorphism in action, takes care of the rest.

 Speaking of which.
 How do we define these "magic" methods??
 End detour.